Footprints of the QCD Crossover on Cosmological Gravitational Waves at Pulsar Timing Arrays: Bayesian Analysis

 One important result is the comparison between the CT and power-law $n_T=3$ signals.
-As highlighted in bold in Tab.~\ref{tab:bayesPTA}, the CT provides a better fit than $f^3$ to both datasets, with a Bayes factor indicating ``strong evidence".
+As highlighted in bold in Tab.~\ref{tab:bayesPTA}, the CT provides a better fit than $f^3$ to both datasets, with a Bayes factor indicating ``substantial evidence".

 The comparison with a possible astrophysical SGWB depends on the dataset, and is subject to uncertainties on the SMBHB signal.
-For NG15, no substantial evidence in favor of nor against the CT is observed in comparing with the SMBHB expectation of~\cite{NG15-NP} and the $n_T=\tfrac 23$ model, while the evidence for a free power law over the CT is substantial.
-On the other hand, both power-law models are favored over the CT in the older IPTA-DR2.
+For NG15, no substantial evidence in favor of nor against the CT is observed in comparing with the SMBHB expectation of~\cite{NG15-NP}, while the $n_T=\tfrac 23$ and the free power law models are both favored over the CT.
+The preference for these two power law models is stronger in the older IPTA-DR2.

 The GW spectra and CP time delays for maximum-posterior values of parameters obtained by our analyses are shown in Fig.~\ref{fig:bestfit} (here we include HD correlations in the NG15 results, using the faster fitting procedure described in~\cite{Mitridate:2023oar}).
-Both plots show why the CT presented in our work improves the fit to PTA data, when compared to the $n_T=3$ power-law: for $A_\ct = A_\cgw$ the CT allows for a larger amplitude of $\OGW$ and of CP delays in the first bins (roughly by a factor of $2-3$).
+Notice that for $A_\ct = A_\cgw$ the CT allows for a larger amplitude of $\OGW$ and of CP delays in the first bins (roughly by a factor of $1.5$).